rksvc/mpv-manual/docs/command-interface/property-list.md

 `command-list`

 :   The list of input commands.
 This returns an array of maps, where
     each map node represents a command.
-This map currently only has a single entry: `name` for the name of the command.
-(This property is supposed to be a replacement for `--input-cmdlist`.
-The option dumps some more information, but it's a valid feature request to extend this property if needed.)
+This map has the following
+    entries:

+    `name`

+    :   The name of the command.

+    `vararg`

+    :   Whether the command accepts a variable number of arguments.

+    `args`

+    :   An array of maps, where each map node represents an argument with the following entries:

+        `name`

+        :   The name of the argument.

+        `type`

+        :   The name of the argument type, like `String` or `Integer`.

+        `optional`

+        :   Whether the argument is optional.

+    When querying the property with the client API using `MPV_FORMAT_NODE`, or with Lua `mp.get_property_native`, this will return a mpv_node with the following contents:

+        MPV_FORMAT_NODE_ARRAY
+            MPV_FORMAT_NODE_MAP (for each command entry)
+                "name"    MPV_FORMAT_STRING
+                "vararg"  MPV_FORMAT_FLAG
+                "args"    MPV_FORMAT_NODE_ARRAY
+                    MPV_FORMAT_NODE_MAP
+                        "name"     MPV_FORMAT_STRING
+                        "type"     MPV_FORMAT_STRING
+                        "optional" MPV_FORMAT_FLAG

 `input-bindings`